Call for Pilot Project proposals 2024

-Brain Dynamics Graduate School is providing a platform for doctoral candidates and postdocs to develop their own collaborative small-scale projects.
+After a successful start in 2023, the Brain Dynamics Graduate School is announcing the second call for doctoral candidates and postdocs to develop their own collaborative small-scale projects.
 The Inter-lab Pilot Project program offers funding in the amount of up to 3.500€, including consumables (up to 2.000€), a HiWi position (up to 2.000€), and some small equipment (up to 1.000€), to support multi-lab, multidisciplinary pilot projects in humans and/or animal models.
 The objective of the Pilot Project program is to enable Brain Dynamics members to collect and/or analyse preliminary data in preparation for grant applications to local, national and international funding agencies.

 BENEFITS